piotrmurach/tty-logger/README.md

 * `:color` - the color for the log message.
 * `:levelpad` - the extra amount of padding used to display log label.

-See the [TTY::Logger::Handlers::Console]() for full list of styles.
+See the [TTY::Logger::Handlers::Console](https://github.com/piotrmurach/tty-logger/blob/master/lib/tty/logger/handlers/console.rb) for full list of styles.

-Console handler has many defaults styles such as `success` and `error`:
+Console handler has many default styles such as `success` and `error`:

 ```ruby
 logger = TTY::Logger.new